 Library Work Party 9 a.m. – noon

 There’s another work party at the GFO library today for those of you who can come.
 There’s lots to do and we’d love to have your help.
 Doors open at 9 and work usually wraps up around noon.
 Some people come for just an hour or so; others work the full time.
 You are welcome to do either.
 Any time you can share is valuable.
 Hope to see you there.

-It is always fascinating to watch how this subject evolves from beginning at just one surname.
-At Learn & Chat some of the learning comes from speakers with particular expertise, but most of it comes from the sharing of experiences and knowledge of attendees who have developed methods that work for them.
-If you have been doing genealogy for any length time, you have likely experienced the wonderful moments of exhilaration, the successes that you then share with others and that drive you to continue researching.
+Learn & Chat 10 a.m. – noon The group’s very own Lori Washburn will present her often requested approach to Scanning, Archiving, Photos and Documents.
+Lori’s work is meticulous and she’s generous to share!
+At Learn & Chat some of the learning comes from speakers with particular expertise but most of it comes from the sharing of experiences and knowledge of attendees who have developed methods that work for them.
+And if you have been doing genealogy for any length time you have likely experienced the wonderful moments of exhilaration, the successes that you then share with others and that drive you to continue researching.
 Unfortunately those times can be few and far between.
 Join us to talk about your genealogy questions and help provide support to others.
-Facilitated by Jeanne Quan and Sandy Alto.
-Questions, email email@example.com.
+Facilitators Jean Quan can be contacted at LearnandChat@gfo.org.

 DNA Q&A 1 – 3 p.m.
 Lisa McCullough leads a discussion on various DNA related subjects, with each meeting focused on a particular subject.
 General questions are welcome at the end of each planned discussion.
 Questions?
 Message Lisa at firstname.lastname@example.org.